minvws/nl-covid19-coronacheck-website/_questions-scanner/en/3-hoe-werkt-het-scannen-met-de-coronacheck-scanner.md

 - Check if the visitor has used a screenshot instead of the QR code directly from the app.
 Scanning a screenshot will lead to a red screen.
 - Check whether the visitor shows a Dutch QR code.
 An international QR code results in a red screen.
 - Ask the visitor to restart the app.
 And try scanning again.
 - Keep getting a red screen while the visitor does have a vaccination or a positive / negative test result?
-Please refer the visitor to our helpdesk at <a href="tel:08001421">0800-1421</a>.
+Please refer the visitor to our helpdesk at <a href="tel:08001421">0800-1421</a> (if you are calling from abroad: <a href="tel:+31707503720">+31 70 750 37 20</a>).

 At all times, a green screen is required for access.
 If the visitor doesn’t have a (valid) QR code, you can’t give them access.
 For more information, visit [www.coronacheck.nl/scanner](/en/scanner).